 - 1 generous pound unblemished cherries, pitted

-- One 750-ml bottle light red wine, such as a Pinot Noir or a Côtes du Rhône
+- One 750-milliliter bottle light red wine, such as a pinot noir or a Côtes du Rhône

 - 1 1/2 cups sugar

 - 1. Heat the cherries, wine, and sugar in a saucepan over medium heat, stirring until the sugar dissolves.
 Bring the mixture to a gentle boil, then immediately reduce the heat and let it simmer languidly for 5 minutes or so.
 Let cool.